iafilius/123Tune-plus-Simulator/README.md

 Of course there are no bugs in my software, but i found some while reverse engineering.
 Most importand: found a  security/design issue, which prevents me to put it in use because it is quite easy for anyone to take controll of your ignition.

+# availability

+The software is available and ready, but just needs to cleaned upto mke it available.